 Most often, you can fix orthodontic problems at home.
 If you experience a broken appliance, contact our office even after you fix it.
 We can assess if the appliance is still damaged or not.
 A damaged appliance may increase your treatment time if it is left broken.

 It is normal to feel sore around the gums, teeth, and lips after getting braces.
-Rinse your mouth with one teaspoon of salt in warm water.
+To protect your cheek, you can place wax on the brace, wire, or appliance that is causing the soreness.
+During non-sleeping hours, you can also put cotton rolls between the braces and your cheek.
+Rinsing your mouth with one teaspoon of salt in warm water can also be very soothing.
 You can also apply Orabase on the sore spots or take over-the-counter pain medicine to reduce inflammation.
-Placing wax on the braces can also help as your mouth gets used to your new appliance.
+If you have used all of your wax provided, you can also purchase more at a drug store and we will be more than happy to supply you with more on our next working day.

 Are you wearing your headgear according to the directions?
 Oftentimes this is the problem.
 If you notice any bending on the facebow, call our office.

-Leave loose brackets or bands if they are still attached to the wire.
+A loose or broken bracket is not an orthodontic emergency, but it should be fixed in a timely manner.
+Please call us the next business day if you experience a loose bracket.
+In the mean time, leave loose brackets or bands if they are still attached to the wire.
 To reduce discomfort, place wax on the loose bracket.
-If you notice the wire comes out completely, wrap the bracket with a tissue and contact our office.
+If you notice that the bracket comes off completely, place the bracket in a ziplock bag and contact our office.

 Place wax on any loose pieces if they are causing discomfort.
-Then, call our office for help.
+Then, call our office immediately.

 Try to move the wire back in place with a tweezer and place wax over any protruding pieces.
 If you still need help, clip the wire behind the last tooth with fingernail clippers.